 Frequently Asked Questions

 No. Contrary to our name, we welcome families from all counties, including Anne Arundel, Baltimore, Carroll, Charles, Frederick, Harford, Kent, Montgomery, Prince Georges, Queen Anne's, and Talbot.

 Yes, HCHC offers academic classes you don't want (or aren't able) to teach your child, such as higher levels of math and science, equestrian, fencing, instrumental lessons, and foreign language study.

 We're not here to replace the public school system.
 We offer support and a sense of community for families who want the services and resources we offer, which include: (1) group classes and socialization, (2) regularly scheduled group field trips, (3) curriculum and educational resources, (4) informative parent workshops and podcasts, and (5) legal support to keep families in state compliance.

 We schedule several group field trips throughout the year to landmark and historical sites in Baltimore, Annapolis, and the Washington, D.C. area.
 We balance-out the virtual school experience with a Charlotte Mason, real-world approach.
 Click here to view our social calendar on Meetup.

 Students meet with their online teacher once a week to remit and review class assignments.
 They are held accountable for the work the instructor presumes they are doing throughout the week.
 We encourage students to study a minimum of 20 minutes a day for each subject matter.

-Our certified tutors and instructors supplement courses with curriculum from Khan Academy, Calvert, and The Walking Classrooms among others.
+Our certified tutors and instructors supplement courses with secular curriculum from platforms such as Khan Academy, Education.com, Calico, and Kahoot (among others).

-We follow the HCPSS calendar for holiday closings and notify parents of closures based on inclement weather by 6AM via emergency notifications posted to our Facebook, Meetup and Twitter platforms.
+We typically follow the HCPSS calendar for holiday closings, but notify parents of closures based on inclement weather by 6AM via emergency notifications posted to our Facebook, Meetup and Twitter platforms.
 SEE: HCPSS Calendar

 Yes!
 Our teachers are certified instructors/tutors and have been thoroughly vetted.
 Some of our secular courses are taught by parent-teachers who are/were former public and private school teachers.
 Others are professionals with in-depth knowledge of the subject they teach.

 Yes!
 Teachers interact with students online (or in-person) once a week to follow-up on their progress, review assignments, and catch up on missed work.
-Teachers also offer virtual office hours to parents who wish to conference.
+Teachers also schedule end-of-year parent/teacher meetings to provide thoughtful feedback to parents.